 If there are mistakes a reinforcement question needs to be set or the teacher / TA works alongside the child to discuss errors/ misconceptions.

-In order to reflect the consistency and neatness we expect from the children in the presentation of their work, staff will mark using green ink pens.
+To reflect the consistency and neatness we expect from the children in the presentation of their work, staff will mark using green ink pens.
 This will not only make any feedback or marking clear for pupils, but also echo the positive approach in which all feedback is intended.

 All adults, except the class teacher initial the piece of work they have marked.
 If there is no

 initial on the work then the assumption is it has been marked by the class teacher.